yyyujintang/yyyujintang.github.io/_pages/about.md

 At present, my research interest lies in  **Spatial-temporal Forecasting, Time Series Forecasting and AI4Science(Medical, Climate, etc.)**.

-I'm actively applying for a CS/CV Ph.D. position in 2025 Spring or 2025 Fall!
+I'm actively applying for CS/CV internships, RAs  and Ph.D. positions in 2025 Spring or 2025 Fall!

 # 🔥 News